WHAT IS BAKED ALASKA?

 - To prepare the Italian meringue, take a large clean bowl, making sure it's completely dry and free of grease.
 Add the aquafaba and cream of tartar to a large bowl and whisk on high heat for 10 minutes until soft peaks form.

 - Add the caster sugar and water to a saucepan, gently stir and allow the mixture to sit for a minute until the sugar dissolves into a paste.

-- Take a glass and fill it halfway with water, set aside for testing the sugar syrup later.
+- Take a glass and fill it halfway with water, set it aside for testing the sugar syrup later.

-- Place the saucepan on a medium-high heat and allow the mixture to come to a simmer and bubble.
+- Place the saucepan on medium-high heat and allow the mixture to come to a simmer and bubble.
 DO NOT STIR throughout the entire process.
 Place your candy thermometer into the syrup and continue to simmer until the mixture reaches 116°C (240°F) - about 10-12 minutes.

 - Once the sugar syrup has reached the correct temperature begin to add it to the whipped aquafaba and continue to whisk until the mixture is incorporated.

 - Whisk the aquafaba mixture for another 5 minutes.
 Use a pallet knife or spatula to spoon the meringue on top and around the edges of the ice creams.
 Any unused meringue can be stored in the fridge in an airtight container for up to 24 hours.

 - Toast the tops of the meringue using your blow torch.
 Serve immediately.

 - Leftover ice creams can be stored in an airtight container in the freezer for a couple of weeks, however, due to the meringue coating, these are best served on the day they are made.

 - Soaked cashews: Soak the cashews in water for 4 hours, rinse and drain. (alternatively soak in boiled water for 1 hour, rinse and drain)